Gurdwara Hemkund Sahib: Lakshman Lokpal Mandir

+According to Hindu mythology, the Lakshman Temple was built on the banks of Hemkund Lake.
+Another belief holds that the temple stands at the very spot where Lakshman performed penance to regain his strength after defeating Meghnad, the son of Ravana.

+In the 20th century, the area gained wider recognition when Sikh scholars and pilgrims identified Lokpal Lake with the place described in the writings associated with Guru Gobind Singh.
+Sant Sohan Singh visited the site in the 1930s, and the development of Gurdwara Hemkund Sahib subsequently began near the existing Lakshman shrine.
+Thus, the present pilgrimage landscape contains both the Lakshman temple and Hemkund Sahib.

 Valley of Flowers

 About 3 km from Gobinddham is the 5 km long Valley of Flowers.
 The Indian Government has declared this valley a national park.
 It is situated in Nanda Devi Bio Reserve, and all activities are carefully regulated to preserve the valley in pristine condition.
 The best months to visit are July and August, during the monsoons.
 Legend has it that a flower called Brahma-Kamal blossoms here every 12 years.
 The trek to the valley is for advanced trekkers, especially during an extended period of rainfall.
 Almost every single rock on the path to the valley of Flowers is wobbly and requires a significant level of concentration to avoid an unnecessary injury.
 It is a popular second destination for pilgrims visiting Hemkunt Sahib and worth spending a day.